 A low integrity safety instrumented alarm function (LISIAF) provides safety risk reduction (ie reduces risk by a factor of up to 10) and is also classified as a low integrity instrumented safety function, where the operator takes the appropriate action in the event of an alarm activating.
 HSE Operational Guidance – OG46 provides guidance on the management of low integrity instrumented safety functions and would be applicable to LISIAF's.
 BS EN 62682 is recognised as relevant good practice for alarm systems in process industries.
 LISIAF's could be considered to be one class of highly managed alarm.

 A safety instrumented alarm function (SIAF) provides significant safety risk reduction (ie reduces risk by a factor of more than 10), and is also classified as a safety instrumented system (SIS).
 Relevant good practice BS EN 61511 does allow an operator as part of a SIS, ie cases where the operator takes the appropriate action in the event of an alarm activating.

 Reference should be made to BS EN 61511 for definitions of other acronyms and terms.

 It should be noted that this guidance:

-- Does not cover reliability of personnel carrying out other tasks such as maintenance, proof test, design etc.
+- Does not cover reliability of personnel carrying out other tasks such as design, maintenance, testing / proof testing, modification etc.